rokujyouhitoma/monkey-py/README.md

 ## 2018.09.22

- - A.4: P242-261 Macro Support for unquote(IfExpression) builtin function.
+ - A.4: P242-261 Macro Support for unquote(IfExpression, ReturnStatement) builtin function.

 ## 2018.09.21